Argument III

 Dear Friends,

 In all due respect to the United Church of God, their analysis of what took place when the disciples picked grain on the Sabbath is not supported by the facts.
-Actually the Messiah's own words contradict their understanding.
-The UCG implies that it did not go contrary to God's law to pick a small amount of grain on the Sabbath, therefore the disciples did it without a second thought.
-In the words of the UCG, "Yet the disciples did this as if it were a norm under these circumstances."
+In truth, the Messiah's own words contradict their understanding.
+First, consider what the UCG is contending in this point.
+They claim that it did not go contrary to God's law to pick a small amount of grain on the Sabbath.
+Therefore, the disciples did it without a second thought.
+Here are their exact words.

 The UCG also posed some questions they feel are germane to their argument.
 I would like to address them at this time.

-Question 1: In Exodus 16, would Israelites have been permitted to go out and pluck heads of grain on the Sabbath?
+Question 1:In Exodus 16, would Israelites have been permitted to go out and pluck heads of grain on the Sabbath?

-Question 2: Should Jesus have warned them?
+Question 2: Should Jesus have warned [the disciples] not to pick the grain?

 Question 3: Should the disciples have prepared twice as much food on Friday to avoid this scenario?